camunda/camunda-docs/docs/self-managed/platform-deployment/docker.md

 Login Succeeded
 ```

-See the [instructions below](#web-modeler-1) on how to use Web Modeler images with Docker Compose.
+See the [instructions below](#web-modeler-1) on how to use the Web Modeler images with Docker Compose.
+You can also find more information on the supported [configuration variables](../../modeler/web-modeler/configuration).

 ## Docker Compose